bbauska/JS-Basics-Unlock/README.md

 ##### 5.4.3 Customizing Functionality with Callbacks

-Callbacks enhance flexibility by allowing functions to execute different pieces of code without changing the function\'s structure.
+Callbacks enhance flexibility by allowing functions to execute different pieces of code without changing the function&#39;s structure.
 This is particularly useful in situations where the behavior of the function needs to be customized according to the context in which it is called.